ServerMonkey/inventorymaker/README.md

   for your GPG password.
 For automated servers it is recommended to set the GPG password to an empty string.
-* Due to speed considerations, passwords will be stored in plain text in the output Ansible inventory file (attributes are set to 600).
+* Due to speed considerations, passwords will be stored in plain text in the output Ansible inventory file (file attribute will be set to 600, only readable by the current user).
 * Will automatically add 'local' and 'localhost' to the inventory file.

 ## CSV FORMAT